Skip to navigation Skip to content

 ‘We recently sent correspondence to this address, and it was returned to Centrelink.
 Please contact to confirm your current postal address.
 Your payments may be suspended or stopped if you do not respond to this notification within 14 days’

-• Place the work item on hold and allow 14 days (28 days if overseas) for the customer to respond
+• Place the work item on hold and allow 14 days (28 days if overseas) allow extra time for mail delivery for the customer to respond

 • Annotate the Return to Sender DOC with findings and actions taken.
 Procedure ends here until customer contacts or work item falls due